Hand, foot and mouth disease (HFMD) is an acute viral illness, which is usually mild and self-limiting.

 HFMD is, in most cases, a mild and self-limiting disease.

-In cases of HFMD, not all clinical features are present in every case, and not all children get lesions on their hand, feet and mouths.
+Not all clinical features are present in every case, and not all children get lesions on their hand, feet or in their mouths.
 It has an incubation period of 3-7 days.
-There is prodromal period (12-36 hours) of fever (38-39°C), malaise, decreased appetite, cough, abdominal pain and myalgia.
+There is a prodromal period (12-36 hours) of fever (38-39°C), malaise, decreased appetite, cough, abdominal pain and myalgia.
 If HFMD is caused by enterovirus 71, there may rarely be vomiting.

 There are two types of lesion in HFMD - mouth lesions and distal limb lesions.